How to Recreate Recovery Partition in Mac OS X

 - Download a copy of the “Install OS X” or “Install Mac OS X” from the Mac App Store under the “Purchases” tab which matches the version of system software on your Mac (for example, the “Install OS X Mavericks” app, or “Install macOS Sierra” app)

-- Go to the developers website here and download the latest version of Recovery Partition Creator, it’s an AppleScript that will handle the recreation of the recovery drive
+- Go to the developers website here (or use the direct download link from Dropbox here) and download the latest version of Recovery Partition Creator, it’s an AppleScript that will handle the recreation of the recovery drive

 - After the app has downloaded, right-click on “Recovery Partition Creator.app” and choose “Open” to bypass Gatekeeper